 Alternate name: Fiorinia scale, Abbreviated Name: EHS

-Hosts: Hemlock, fir = primary hosts.
+Hosts: Hemlock and fir are primary hosts.
 Spruce is also a common host.
-Secondary coniferous hosts only usually infested in the presence of heavy scale populations on primary hosts.
-Pines not affected.
+Several other conifers are secondary hosts, although these are usually infested only in the presence of heavy scale populations on primary hosts.
+Pines are not affected.

 Distribution in US: South to Georgia and South Carolina, west to Ohio, Michigan and Minnesota and, north to southern New York and New England (including southern NH and ME).

 Known populations in Maine: map (PDF | 2.64 MB)

 Infestations of elongate hemlock scale on planted trees have been found from Kittery to Mount Desert.
 To date, forest infestations in the absence of planted trees have only been found in Kittery and Frye Island.
 It is very probable that elongate hemlock scale is established in Maine's forests outside of these areas.

 Cumberland: Brunswick, Cape Elizabeth, Casco, Falmouth, Freeport, Frye Island, Gorham, Portland, Scarborough, Yarmouth

 York: Berwick, Kennebunk, Kennebunkport, Kittery, Old Orchard Beach, Saco, Wells, York